aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/docs/CFCT-DEPLOYMENT-INSTRUCTIONS.md

 ### Deploy Control Tower

 - These customizations act on existing Control Tower deployments.
-If you do not have Control Tower deployed into your environment, please do so through the AWS console.
 For more details on Control Tower and Landing Zone deployments, see the [userguide](https://docs.aws.amazon.com/controltower/latest/userguide/quick-start.html).

 ### Create the AWSControlTowerExecution IAM Role